Measurement-induced topological entanglement transitions in symmetric random quantum circuits: Graphical representation of the state

 \section{Graphical representation of the state}

-In this section we develop a graphical description to follow the system's state as it evolves under the random quantum circuit described in Section \ref{sec_model} for $p_u=0$.
+In this section we develop a graphical description to follow the system's state as it evolves under the random quantum circuit described in the main text for $p_u=0$.
 Moreover, this graphical representation provides the basic intuition behind the percolation mapping.

 The initial state of the system is given by the stabilizer set $\mathcal{S}_0=\{Z_1,Z_2,\cdots,Z_N\}$.
 At each step of the circuit, we measure either a stabilizer $g_i$ or a single qubit operator $Z_i$ on a qubit and update the stabilizer set accordingly.
 Let $\mathcal{S}_m$ denote the stabilizer set that corresponds to the system's state after $m$ updating steps.